 Do the Gospels and Acts present accurate history?
 In this talk, originally presented for Reasonable Faith Belfast, Dr. Timothy McGrew explores five tests for historical credibility for the Gospels…Continue

 Started this discussion.
-Last reply by Dave Gosse Dec 8.
+Last reply by James Robertson Dec 25, 2014.